• Home

 When You Need This

 Each window motor remembers its fully-open and fully-closed positions, and that memory is wiped whenever the 12 V battery is disconnected or runs flat.
-The symptom is a window that won’t auto-close or auto-open on a single press.
-The fix is a quick relearn from the window switch.
+The usual symptom on the Giulietta is a window that won’t auto-close or auto-open on a single press — instead it stops the instant you let go of the switch.
+You may notice it on just the driver’s door (the most-used switch) or on every window at once.
+The fix is a quick relearn from the window switch, and it takes only a moment per glass.

 Re-initialising a Window